IHRA definition of antisemitism

-The IHRA definition has been criticised by some academics who say that it stifles free speech relating to criticism of Israeli actions and policies.
-High-profile controversies took place in the United Kingdom in 2011 within the University and College Union and within the Labour Party in 2018.
-The definition has been contested for weaknesses that critics say lend themselves to abuse, for obstructing campaigning for the rights of Palestinians and for being too vague.
-One of the original drafters, Kenneth S. Stern, has opposed the "weaponizing" of the definition on college campuses in ways that might suppress and limit free speech.
+It has been described as an example of a persuasive definition, and as a "prime example of language being both the site of, and stake in, struggles for power".
+The examples relating to Israel have been criticised by academics, including legal scholars, for being open to weaponization of antisemitism used to stifle free speech relating to criticism of Israeli actions and policies.
+High-profile controversies took place in the United Kingdom in 2011 within the University and College Union, and within the Labour Party in 2018.
+Critics say weaknesses in the working definition may lend themselves to abuse, that it may obstruct campaigning for the rights of Palestinians (as in the Palestine exception), and that it is too vague.
+Kenneth S. Stern, who contributed to the original draft, has opposed the weaponization of the definition on college campuses in ways that might undermine free speech.
+The controversy over the definition led to the creation of the Jerusalem Declaration on Antisemitism and the Nexus Document, both of which expressly draw distinctions between antisemitism and criticism of Israel.